roshanis/10kings/chapter2_alauddin_khilji_final.md

 ### The Revenue Revolution: Controlling Everything

-The reforms started before I even arrived in Delhi.
-By 1298, when I took my oath and joined the horse archers, Alauddin had already revolutionized how the sultanate extracted wealth from the land.
+By the time I took my oath in 1298, Alauddin had already changed how Delhi took wealth from the land.

-It came from fear.
-After the early Mongol raids and a few attempted coups, he realized something: you can't prevent rebellion with soldiers alone.
-You need poverty.
-Systematic, enforced poverty for anyone powerful enough to organize resistance.
-And you need a huge, loyal army to crush anyone who tries anyway.
+After early Mongol raids and court conspiracies he reached a simple conclusion: you don't prevent rebellion with soldiers alone.
+You keep potential rebels poor and watched, and you keep a permanent army ready to crush anyone who moves.

-The problem was the village chiefs and Hindu landowners.
-They controlled the countryside.
-Lived like small kings.
-Had enough wealth to maintain horses, weapons, private armies.
-Could fund a revolt if they wanted to.
-Alauddin looked at them and saw a structural weakness in his power.
+The real danger lay in village chiefs and Hindu landholders who ruled the countryside like minor kings, rich enough to keep horses, weapons, and private armies.
 So he broke them.

-Half of everything.
-That's what he demanded.
+Half of everything, that was his demand.
 Fifty percent of every harvest, collected directly by state officials.
-No intermediaries.
-No village headmen skimming their cut.
-The Hanafi scholars confirmed it was the maximum rate Islamic law permitted, so Alauddin took the maximum.
+No middlemen, no village headmen skimming their cut.
+The jurists confirmed that half was the maximum Islamic law allowed, so Alauddin took the maximum.

-But the real brilliance was cutting out the middlemen.
-For generations, these rural chiefs had collected taxes from peasants, paid a portion to the Sultan, and pocketed the difference.
-They got rich.
-They got powerful.
-Not anymore.

-Alauddin sent his own tax collectors straight to the farmers.
-Seized the horses and weapons the chiefs had accumulated.
-Confiscated their wealth.
-Reduced men who'd lived in luxury to the same level as the peasants they'd once exploited.
+For generations, local chiefs had collected taxes and passed only a portion to Delhi, growing fat on the difference.
+Alauddin sent his own collectors straight to the plough.
+He seized the chiefs’ horses and weapons, confiscated their savings, and reduced men who had lived like lords to the same level as the peasants they had once squeezed.

-To the farmers, he presented it as liberation.
-No more illegal fees, no more corrupt chiefs squeezing them for bribes.
-Just the state, fair and impartial, taking its due.

-The reality?
-After paying fifty percent to the Sultan, most farmers had barely enough left to plant next year's crop and feed their families.
-They weren't oppressed by local lords anymore.
-They were oppressed directly by Delhi.
+To the farmers, he sold it as liberation: no more illegal fees, no more petty extortion, just the state taking its lawful share.
+In truth, after paying half to Delhi most had barely enough left to replant and feed their families.
+The village tyrant was gone; the capital replaced him.

-And the enforcement was terrifying.
-Alauddin built an entire bureaucracy just for revenue collection.
-Accountants, auditors, tax collectors, inspectors, spies.
-He paid them well, better than most soldiers.
-But if they took bribes or cooked the books?
-Severe punishment.
-Mutilation.
-Execution.
-He audited everything, checked every discrepancy, no matter how small.

-Rich landowner or poor farmer, everyone lived in fear of the revenue collectors.
+The enforcement machine was frightening.
+An entire bureaucracy of accountants, auditors, tax officers, inspectors, and spies lived off revenue work.
+They were well paid, but any hint of bribery or false accounts meant mutilation or execution.
+Alauddin checked discrepancies personally, no matter how small.
+Rich landlord or poor cultivator, everyone feared the revenue clerks.

-He piled other taxes on top.
-Jizya for non-Muslims, zakat for Muslims, both standard.
-But then he added taxes on houses and grazing land that had no basis in Islamic law.
-The religious scholars objected.
-He ignored them.
-And he changed the rules on war booty: instead of the traditional one-fifth going to the Sultan, he took four-fifths.
-Soldiers got to keep almost nothing from conquests.
+On top of this he kept the standard jizya and zakat, then added taxes on houses and grazing land with no basis in religious law.
+Jurists protested; he ignored them.
+He rewrote the rules on war booty too: instead of taking a fifth, he took four-fifths.
+Soldiers kept almost nothing.

-Sergeant Khutlugh explained it to me once, when I asked whether all this was about religion or politics.
-He laughed like I'd asked a child's question.

-"The Sultan told the ulama to their faces," Khutlugh said, "'Royal power is royal power.
+When I once asked Sergeant Khutlugh whether this was about piety or power, he laughed.
+"The Sultan told the scholars himself," he said. "'Royal power is royal power.
 Religious law is religious law.
-I deal with political matters however keeps the state strong, whether that's lawful or unlawful.
-You give your legal opinions.
-I give my orders.'"
+You give opinions.
+I give orders.'"

-Islam was a tool.
-Useful when it justified what he wanted.
-Irrelevant when it didn't.
-What mattered was centralizing every bit of wealth and power in his hands.
-Making everyone else too poor, too watched, and too afraid to challenge him.
+Faith was a tool, useful when it backed his needs, irrelevant when it did not.
+What mattered was drawing every coin and sword toward the throne until no one else was rich enough or secure enough to challenge him.

-And it worked perfectly.
-The treasury filled beyond capacity.
-The army grew larger than anything India had ever seen.
+It worked.
+The treasury overflowed.
+The army grew larger than anything India had seen.

-But serving under that system, I learned something darker: when a man solves every problem through systematic control and elimination, eventually his most loyal servants become problems too.
+Serving under that system, I learned something darker: a man who solves every problem by control and elimination eventually starts seeing his most loyal servants as problems too.

 ### The Mongol Who Learned to Defeat Mongols